Roof Replacement Umatilla FL

 Will the roof deck be checked during tear-off?

-Why does ventilation matter during roof replacement?
+Why does attic ventilation matter with a new roof?

 Can storm damage lead to roof replacement in Umatilla?